 “If there were a little more silence, if we all kept quiet… maybe we could understand something.” -Federico Fellini

-But there are times when holding back and staying silent, not verbalizing our needs can do just as much harm.
-It’s not only frustrating for the people outside of ourselves who want to understand us, but it’s also very frustrating for the individual who has trouble finding their voice because it’s been stifled so many times.
-This is certainly true in my case.
+So while a little less talking and a lot more listening could do us all some favors, holding back and staying silent also have negative outcomes.
+It’s not only frustrating for those who want to know and understand someone, but it’s also quite discouraging for the individual who has trouble finding their voice because it’s been stifled so many times.
+This is certainly true in my experience.

 Thirty-two years that I have observed and internalized the need to keep quiet.
 Afterall, what’s the point in saying something if you’re not going to be heard?
 If all you’ll face is persecution?
 Thirty-two years of feeling like I’m not worthy of being loved or of having a voice.
 Thirty-two years of communicating the best way I know how and still not being understood.
 But I’ve not lost faith in me yet even if everyone I’ve given my heart to has.
 The key is to unlearn, to redefine.